danlhennessy/python_docker_env/README.md

 Repo for creating and testing dockerized stateless applications

-To run an app with automatic tear-down docker run --rm app
+To run an app with automatic tear-down:

+`docker run --rm app`